-Throughout his career, he has been involved in various leadership roles, including being named an Emerging Leader by the American Orthopaedic Association in 2013.
+After a fellowship at Rady Children’s Hospital, Dr. Murphy began his career as a pediatric orthopaedic and spine surgeon.
+In 2013, he was named an Emerging Leader by the American Orthopaedic Association.
 He has worked with the American Academy of Orthopaedic Surgeons to assist in developing an Appropriate Use Criteria for the management of pediatric supracondylar humerus fractures and the management of supracondylar humerus fractures involving vascular injury.
-Dr. Murphy remains active in various committee and leadership roles within the Pediatric Orthopaedic Society of North America and Scoliosis Research Society, including team lead for the POSNAcademy website.
-He is also a reviewer for the Journal of Spine Deformity and Journal of Pediatric Orthopaedics.

-In his free time, he enjoys spending time with his wife and two daughters, mountain biking, alpine skiing, surfing and traveling.
+In his free time he enjoys spending time with his wife and two daughters, as well as mountain biking, alpine skiing, surfing and traveling.